 When shopping for property in or near Barcelona, the real estate agent might recommend a broker to help you get a mortgage.
 If you’re not familiar with these terms, this estate agent’s advice might sound good.
 Because they try to convince you that it will be much easier to buy a flat in Barcelona with a mortgage broker.

 I usually interrupt the agent when they ask my clients these questions.
 I don’t want to lose precious negotiating power.
 The agents, of course, don’t like my intrusions, especially when I ask: “How much money does the seller have?
 What?
 How much?
 Can you say that again?”

 The second one is related to New Law.
 To reserve property in your name, you normally must pay the seller a deposit equal to 10% of the purchase price.
 It’s generally not refundable.
-However, under article 621-49 of the Catalan Code, the buyer may withdraw from the sale, and get their deposit back, if they can show that the designated bank refused to grant them a mortgage.
+However, under article 621-49 of the Catalan Civil Code, the buyer may withdraw from the sale and get their deposit back, if they can show that the designated bank refused to grant them a mortgage.